What is Covariance?

 Avoiding Type Check Costs (Stelem_Ref)

-In typical logic, this overhead is small enough to be ignored, and optimizations are made to skip checks if the value being stored is null or the same as an already validated value in the array (JIT: avoid store covariance check for ref-type ldelem from same array · Issue #9159 · dotnet/runtime).
+In typical scenarios, this overhead is negligible, and optimizations are made to skip checks for values that are null or already validated values from the same array (JIT: avoid store covariance check for ref-type ldelem from same array · Issue #9159 · dotnet/runtime).

-However, if this code is executed frequently in a hot path, it may require attention.
+However, if the code is frequently executed in a hot path, it may require attention.

-If profiling indicates that this overhead is present, it will appear under the name Stelem_Ref.
+If profiling reveals this overhead, it will appear as Stelem_Ref.

 Option 1 - Use the sealed Keyword

-As discussed in the article .NET Sealed Class Performance Considerations, the compiler can be sure that no further inheritance occurs with a sealed class.
+As discussed in the article on .NET Sealed Class Performance Considerations, the compiler can be certain that no further inheritance occurs with sealed classes.

-Therefore, if you apply the sealed modifier to the class that is the target of the array, it can be assured that the type being stored is not actually a different type (subclass), allowing for optimizations that skip type checks.
+Thus, if you apply the sealed modifier to the class that is the target of the array, the compiler can optimize by skipping type checks, as it can be assured that the type being stored is not a different type (subclass).

 sealed class MyClass { }